UtrechtUniversity/numworx-dwo-gwtclienthtmlui/Readme.md

 run the image from src/main

-docker run -v html:/usr/local/apache2/htdocs/local -p 127.0.0.1:8888:80 -dit --name local-ebs-dev-proxy docker-local-ebs-dev-proxy
+docker run -dit --name local-ebs-dev-proxy -p 8080:80 -v "$PWD"/html:/usr/local/apache2/htdocs/local docker-local-ebs-dev-proxy

 stop the image by listing the containers with

 docker ps

-and run
+and do

 docker stop {containerid}

+to find the stopped container do

+docker ps -a

+and start it with

+docker start {containerid}

 Keep any html and javascript files in src/main/html for compatibility with the maven pom.xml.
 Ensure that the files are accessible by docker to read.